Total Stock Return Calculator

 1% less effort (0.99)365 = 0.03

 This is a clichéd example but there is a grain of truth to it.
 It is not possible to practically apply this in all scenarios but there are scenarios where this actually works to a great effect.
 The above example is useful to highlight the power of compounding and if there is one thing we want compounded in life, it is our wealth and the happiness it brings for us.
-Two critical elements to ensure you can compound your wealth are time and incremental investments and in this article we will run you through them so that you can not only invest your money but also optimize your savings and investments while figuring out how to double your money.
+Two critical elements to ensure you can compound your wealth are time and incremental investments and in this article, we will run you through them so that you can not only invest your money but also optimize your savings and investments while figuring out how to double your money.

 Why invest?

 Curiosity is an inherent trait in our species.
 It is a genetic instinct that manifests as soon as we can begin crawling.
-As kids we are at our most curious wanting to find answers to everything that the universe has to offer.
+As kids, we are at our most curious wanting to find answers to everything that the universe has to offer.
 The curiosity dissipates to some extent in most of us as we age but the instinct remains sharp as ever.

 We are inclined to do something, no matter how tough or challenging it is as long as we know why we are doing it.
 It becomes paramount before we undertake any task that requires effort to know the purpose behind that task.

 Investing, at least successful investing requires a similar purpose as well.
 That purpose has to meet dual objectives, it has to be high enough so that we feel good doing it and at the same time grounded enough that it is achievable.
-Like a perfect mixture of sugar and salt in lemonade, if the balance of your purpose is out of whack, it will either taste too sweet (low risk low return investments) or too salty (high risk high return investments).
+Like a perfect mixture of sugar and salt in lemonade, if the balance of your purpose is out of whack, it will either taste too sweet (low-risk low return investments) or too salty (high-risk high return investments).

 Investing needs a purpose:

 While each individual will have his/her purpose tailored to their specifications, the broad strokes as outlined in the next paragraph form a general purpose for all investors across the globe.
-Once that purpose is established, the probability of one sticking to their investment journey and seeing it to a successful end increase significantly.
+Once that purpose is established, the probability of one sticking to their investment journey and seeing it to a successful end increases significantly.

 Investment purpose:

-The journey to identifying best way of investment money begins with the question: why create wealth?
+The journey to identifying the best way of investing money begins with the question: why create wealth?
 The most common answers to this question range from having a luxurious life to giving back to society via charity with early retirement and financial freedom thrown in the mixture.
 It all boils down to maintaining or improving one’s current lifestyle even after retirement.

 Nobody wishes to work forever.
-We all wish to retire, sooner the better and devote our time to worldly pursuits unrelated to our professions or careers.
+We all wish to retire, sooner the better, and devote our time to worldly pursuits unrelated to our professions or careers.
 However, while our paychecks stop, our expenses do not.
 Not only do our expenses remain, but they also grow every year aided in their rise by the forces of inflation.

 Inflation constantly erodes the value of money and over a sufficiently large period of time, it can compound as well and make your savings quite worthless.

 This is the primary reason we find a lot of seniors in the workplace who are working way past their retirement.
 They have simply not saved enough and with rising prices, are forced to work to make ends meet.
-This is one of the reasons; one must start investing in your 20s and we will tell you how to invest in your 20s so that you can retire well before your time.
+This is one of the reasons; why one must start investing in your 20s and we will tell you how to invest in your 20s so that you can retire well before your time.

 To highlight the effect of inflation, here are the prices of common things in 1968 vs. 2018 (Source: www.thebrainpenny.com)